cyew3/oneVPL-intel-gpu/api/documentation/mediasdk-man.md

 **Description**

-The `ExtMemBufferType` enumeratorspecifies the buffer type.
+The `ExtMemBufferType` enumerator specifies the buffer type.
 It is a bit-ORed value of the following.

 **Name/Description**